MelSumner/ember-a11y-roadmap/rfc-research/router/ideas-and-experiments.md

 - [x] review pushState
 - [x] check the scheduling- are there some async shenanigans going on?
 - [x] try some post render experiments to see what happens
-- [ ] Could we make the boundary of the outlet a little more exposed so we can use that?
-  - Could we use it even if it's not a little more exposed?
-  - What would it look like to "officially" focus on the first item in the outlet when the route transitions?
+- [ ] What would it look like to focus on the first item in the outlet when the route transitions?
 - [x] What about a message that says "navigation to (URL) is complete"

 ## Experiments and Results